kovidomi/BBTAG-Improvement-Mod/USER_README.txt

 Reboot your system.

 4. The custom HUD is all over the place, not positioned properly:
-The elements of the custom HUD needs to be positioned MANUALLY by the user with the mouse cursor (press F1 by default).
+The elements of the custom HUD needs to be positioned MANUALLY by the user with the mouse cursor (press F1 by default to open the menu, and tick the "Move windows" option in the CUSTOM HUD section).
 The positions are saved upon exiting.
 The elements are movable only when the BBTAG_IM mod's main window and the ingame cursor is visible (press F1 by default).
 Recommend picking Aegis, Rachel, Yukiko, and Makoto in the training mode for adjusting the custom HUD elements.